 How to stretch climbing shoes in the freezer?

 Bear with us in this one.
 However, it could be some other quite powerful approach.
-Get sealable sandwich baggage and fill it with water until it resembles your feet’ scale.
+The best option is to get sealable sandwich baggage and fill it with water until it resembles your feet’ scale.
 Put the water-stuffed baggage, one into every mountain climbing shoe, and attach loosely.
 Place the footwear into your freezer and depart them overnight.
 The water within the baggage will extend at some point in the freezing process, stretching your footwear.
 Allow at least 10-12 hours before taking the footwear out and let them thaw completely.

-How long does it take to break into climbing shoes?
+How long does it take to break in your shoes?

 Climbing shoes usually take around 5-10 hours of climbing time before taking on a more comfortable fit.
 The materials used for these shoes can be a significant factor.
 Nylon and Polyester are common materials that climbers use.
 These materials are usually known for holding their shape well.